 Call us today on 01274 599887 or 07801 449105.

 We have resumed our fascinating fabulously entertaining walks and talks experiences on a Covid Secure basis.
 This means by arrangement for private groups such as families, organisations and school groups.
 Pre book these here.

 Don’t forget our Saltaire History page which is regularly updated with Saltaire stories and Titus tales giving a fascinating insight into the experience of living and working in Saltaire during fully functioning Mill times.

 For a flavour of Saltaire and what you might hear on a guided tour watch the 3 minute video of when Bill Oddie and Pete Waterman met tour guide Maria for Channel 5’s Britain By Barge.
 Watch here.

-We have been offering the most exciting guided walks of the UNESCO Saltaire World Heritage Site since 1996.
+We have been offering the most exciting guided walks and talks of the UNESCO Saltaire World Heritage Site since 1996.

 Either in or out of costume, our guided tours are witty, entertaining and fun, delivered in an authentic Victorian style and no skimping on the true history.
 We promise you an unforgettable experience.
 See what folk say.

-Saltaire Village Experience encompasses Salts Walks.
+Saltaire Village Experience encompasses Salts Walks and Talks.
 We are the only tour guides genuinely based in Saltaire World Heritage village.